emychela/Data_Analysis_Using_R_and_Tableau/README.md

 ## Introduction.

-This analysis is a case study from Google Data Analytics Certificate course.
+This analysis is a case study from the Google Data Analytics Certificate course.
 The datasets were made available by Motivate International Inc.
-In this project, I will be merging datasets from July, August and September 2020 to get a single dataset for Q3 2020, conduct simple analysis to help answer the key question "In what ways do member and casual riders use cyclistic bikes differently?"
+In this project, I will be merging datasets from July, August, and September 2020 to get a single dataset for Q3 2020, conduct simple analysis to help answer the key question "In what ways do member and casual riders use cyclistic bikes differently?"

-I cleaned and performed some calculations of the datasets on Microsoft Excel, before exporting them to R i.e
+I cleaned and performed some calculations of the datasets on Microsoft Excel, before exporting them to R i.e.
  - I dropped Columns representing the ‘starting latitude’, ‘ending latitude’ ‘starting longitude’ ‘ending longitude’ of rides were removed as they were not necessary for the business task.
- - 6,846 (July 1745, August 2769, September 2132) Records of data with negative ride_length were removed because they were taken out of the docks for quality checks.
+ - 6,846 (July 1745, August 2769, September 2132) Records of data with negative ride_length was removed because they were taken out of the docks for quality checks.
  - I added 3 rows to help solve the business task i.e ‘ride_length’, ‘member_casual’, ‘day_of_week’.

 ## Business Task.
-To understand in what ways do members and casual riders use Cyclistic bikes differently.
-From the insights a new marketing strategy will be designed to convert casual riders into annual members.
+To understand in what ways, do members and casual riders use Cyclistic bikes differently.
+From these insights a new marketing strategy will be designed to convert casual riders into annual members.
 Key stakeholders are Cyclistic company executive team.

 ## Install Required R Packages.

-tidyverse is for data import and wrangling
+tidyverse is for data import and wrangling.

 ```r
 install.packages("tidyverse")
 library("tidyverse")
 ```

-readr is used for reading rectangular data e.g csv file
+readr is used for reading rectangular data e.g. csv file.

 ```r
 install.packages("readr")
 library("readr")
 ```

-ggplot is for visualizations
+ggplot is for visualizations.

 ```r
 install.packages("ggplot2")